 7 of John Adams' Greatest Insults.
 A man whose wit was matched only by the looseness of his tongue, the combative John Adams quickly acquired a hefty reputation for articulate jabs and razor-sharp put-downs at the expense of his allies and (numerous) rivals alike, including some of the most celebrated figures in American history (Bob Dole once described him as “an eighteenth-century Don Rickles”).

 Many of those who voted in that election had no real memory of living under a Conservative administration.
 For many Margaret Thatcher's first election victory in 1979 is the stuff of history books.
-The Big Question Henry VIII, serial killers in love, Elizabeth Taylor and Richard Burton (x 2), and more Graham Roumieu Q: What was the worst marriage ever?
+The Big Question.
+Henry VIII, serial killers in love, Elizabeth Taylor and Richard Burton (x 2), and more Graham Roumieu Q: What was the worst marriage ever?

 Saving the Sphinx Zahi Hawass, head of Egypt's Supreme Council of Antiquities, has taken extraordinary steps to preserve the monument.
 A Marvel of Inca Engineering Perched high in the Andes, Machu Picchu required ingenious construction, as engineer Ken Wright explains.
 Excavating the Lost City Egyptologist Mark Lehner describes the lives of the pyramid-builders, as revealed in his ongoing excavation at Giza.
 Rise of the Inca How did the Inca Empire become as vast as the Roman in just over a century?
 Native American Language Net: Preserving and promoting indigenous American Indian languages.